-There is no type that shines brighter in the spotlight than the fun-loving, gregarious Peacock.
-All SPs love to be excited, but there are two that stand out for their capacity to fully appreciate the world’s sensory pleasures, and no one would ever confuse the flamboyant Peacock with its gentle sibling, the Butterfly.
-Peacocks demand to be seen and heard, and with their performing talents, they rarely have a problem achieving either.
+There is no animal type that shines brighter in the spotlight than the fun-loving, gregarious Peacock.
+All Hunters love to be excited, but there are two that stand out for their capacity when it comes to fully appreciating the world’s sensory pleasures; and no one would ever confuse the flamboyant Peacocks with the gentle Butterflies.
+Peacocks demand to be seen and heard, and with their audacious performing talents, they rarely have a problem achieving either.

 I’m a failure as a woman.
 My men expect so much of me, because of the image they’ve made of me — and that I’ve made of myself — as a sex symbol.
 They expect bells to ring and whistles to whistle, but my anatomy is the same as any other woman’s and I can’t live up to it.